ibm-cloud-docs/devsecops/devsecops-tutorial.md

 Congratulations!

 By completing the CI part of this tutorial, you:
-* created a DevSecOps CI toolchain
+* Created a DevSecOps CI toolchain
-* modified some code in the application repository
+* Modified some code in the application repository
-* ran the ci-pr pipeline before merging your changes
+* Ran the ci-pr pipeline before merging your changes
-* ran the ci-pipeline to build, test, and deploy your changes to your dev environment.
+* Ran the ci-pipeline to build, test, and deploy your changes to your dev environment.

 Let's proceed with Continuous Delivery (CD) now.